Yakima SunKings

-The Yakima SunKings are a basketball team located in Yakima, Washington, covering the central Washington sports market of Yakima, Tri-Cities, and Ellensburg and plays at the Yakima SunDome.
+The Yakima SunKings were a basketball team located in Yakima, Washington, covering the central Washington sports market of Yakima, Tri-Cities, and Ellensburg and played at the Yakima SunDome.
 The team competed in the Continental Basketball Association from 1990 to 2008.
 In June 2005, the team was purchased by the Yakama Indian Nation and was renamed the Yakama Sun Kings (from Yakima to Yakama) to honor the Nation.

 In 2018, a new version of the team was launched in North American Premier Basketball, which then rebranded as The Basketball League in 2019.
 The team won the regular season title in both seasons and won the playoff championship in 2018.
 The league lost western teams prior to the 2020 season and the new SunKings decided against participation in the league.